Flow Matching for Accelerated Simulation of Atomic Transport in Crystalline Materials: Results

 where $\oplus$ denotes concatenation, $\otimes$ is the outer product, and $\bm{k}_\kappa \in \mathbb{Z}_a \times \mathbb{Z}_b \times \mathbb{Z}_c$ represents the index of unit cell repetitions.

-\textbf{Task setup.} Similar to previous ML-based MD acceleration methods in \cref{sec:introduction}, our goal is to model the transition probability density of a material structure over a time interval $\Delta \tau$, conditioned on the temperature $T$: $p(\mathcal{M}_{\tau + \Delta \tau} \vert \mathcal{M}_{\tau}, T)$.\footnote{In this work, we denote physical time by $\tau$ and flow matching time by $t$.
-For clarity, we omit the physical time when it does not cause ambiguity, e.g., $\bm{D}_0$ and $\bm{D}_1$ correspond to $t = 0$ and $1$, respectively.} For this task, we fix the lattice $\bm{L}$ (constant volume) and atom types $\bm{a}$, and set $\Delta \tau$ as 1 ps, which is 1,000 times larger than the usual MD time step of 1 fs \citep{marx2009ab}.
+\textbf{Task setup.} In this work, we denote physical time by $\tau$ and flow matching time by $t$.
+Similar to previous ML-based MD acceleration methods in \cref{sec:introduction}, our goal is to model the transition probability density of a material structure over a time interval $\Delta \tau$, conditioned on the temperature $T$: $p(\mathcal{M}_{\tau + \Delta \tau} \vert \mathcal{M}_{\tau}, T)$.
+For this task, we fix the lattice $\bm{L}$ (constant volume) and atom types $\bm{a}$, and set $\Delta \tau$ as 1 ps, which is 1,000 times larger than the usual MD time step of 1 fs \citep{marx2009ab}.
 In MD simulations used to model the kinetics of materials, \textit{unwrapped} coordinates are utilized, meaning atomic coordinates are not confined to the unit cell, in order to keep track of the atomic displacements \citep{vonbulow2020systematic}.
 As a result, unlike previous ML surrogates for dynamics of bio/organic molecules with a single connected component with the fixed center of mass, the distribution of positions does not have a finite support.
 Therefore, we opt to model the distribution of \textit{displacements} over time interval $\Delta \tau$, $\bm{D}_{\Delta \tau} := \bm{X}_{\tau + \Delta \tau} - \bm{X}_{\tau}$.
 In summary, the task is to learn the conditional distribution of atomic displacements $p(\bm{D}_{\Delta \tau} \vert \bm{X}_{\tau}, \bm{L}, \bm{a}, T)$ from a dataset of time-separated pairs of structures $\mathcal{D} = \left\{ ((\bm{X}_{\tau}, \bm{X}_{\tau + \Delta \tau}), \bm{L}, \bm{a}, T)) \right\}$, extracted from MD trajectories across various material compositions and temperatures.
 More details and rationale on the task design choices can be found in \cref{sec:task_design}.

-As a time-hopping conditional generative model for material structures, our approach shares design principles with crystal generation models \citep{xie2022crystal,jiao2023crystal,ai4science2023crystal,zeni2024matter,yang2024scalable,miller2024flowmm}, which use diffusion or flow matching to generate atomic identities and positions within a unit cell.
-While these methods often handle position generation as fractional coordinates with periodic boundaries, our task requires modeling displacements in Cartesian coordinates directly without wrapping positions back into the unit cell (see \cref{sec:task_design}).